Enhancing Object Discovery for Unsupervised Instance Segmentation and Object Detection: Method

+The design of the boundary enhancement module is inspired by the residual connections in ResNet~\citep{ResNet}, where an auxiliary path is used to correct the main path.
+Our $\mathbf{X}_b$ is a local difference (an approximation of a first-order gradient) computed from the eigenvector, \textit{capturing boundary-related variation patterns}.
+The idea is similar to the classical Laplacian of Gaussian (LoG)~\citep{edgeDetection} in image processing, \textit{where strong local changes (the sum of second-order derivatives) are used for edge detection}.

-\paragraph{Ranking-Based Instance Filter.} After extracting the foreground region from eigenvector using a segmentation threshold (as described in the \textit{Preliminaries} section), the next step is to separate multiple objects from the foreground.
+\myparagraph{Ranking-Based Instance Filter} After extracting the foreground region from eigenvector using a segmentation threshold (as described in the \textit{Preliminaries} section), the next step is to separate multiple objects from the foreground.
 To achieve this, we first apply 4-connectivity to perform connected component decomposition on the foreground region, treating each connected component as a candidate object.
-To select multiple salient objects from these candidates, we propose a feature rank-based connected component filtering strategy, which proceeds as follows: \begin{enumerate} \item Sort: Suppose there are $N$ candidate object regions.
+To select multiple salient objects from these candidates, we propose a feature rank-based connected component filtering strategy, which proceeds as follows: \begin{enumerate}[leftmargin=2em, topsep=0pt] \item Sort: Suppose there are $N$ candidate object regions.
 Let $s_i$ denote the feature sum of the $i$-th region.
-Sort all feature sums $\{s_i\}_{i=1}^N$ in descending order to obtain the index sequence $\{i_1, i_2, \ldots, i_N\}$. \item Cumulative screening: Select the top-ranked objects one by one until the cumulative feature proportion reaches a predefined threshold:

-where $\tau \in (0,1)$ is the feature preservation threshold. \item Output: The masks corresponding to the top $k$ selected objects. \end{enumerate}
+Sort all feature sums $\{s_i\}_{i=1}^N$ in descending order to obtain the index sequence $\{i_1, i_2, \ldots, i_N\}$. \item Cumulative screening: Select the top-ranked objects one by one until the cumulative feature proportion reaches: $\frac{\sum_{j=1}^{k} s_{i_j}}{\sum_{i=1}^{N} s_i} \geq \tau$, where $\tau \in (0,1)$ is the feature preservation threshold. \item Output: The masks corresponding to the top $k$ selected objects. \end{enumerate}

-Obviously, this strategy can extract the salient objects in the foreground in descending order of their feature significance.
-Unlike previous methods~\cite{CutLER, CuVLER}, our approach does not rely on CRF~\cite{CRF} in the object selection stage.

-\paragraph{Summary of New Modules.} The overall pipeline of CutOnce is illustrated in~\figref{fig:cutonce_overview}.
-The first two improvements optimize the \textit{input} and \textit{output} of the NCut algorithm, respectively.
-Their underlying principle is consistent: enhancing the distinction between foreground and background to make the eigenvector distribution closer to the ideal, resembling the concept of contrastive learning.
-The third improvement targets the \textit{graph partition} stage, effectively filtering out the most salient multiple objects.
-More importantly, it introduces only a single hyperparameter, making it significantly less reliant on engineering details compared to existing methods.
+Previous methods such as TokenCut and CutLER determine the sole target by checking the connected component containing the maximum absolute value in the eigenvector.
+This point-based criterion is prone to misidentification. \textit{We instead use the features of a region rather than a single point to decide which object NCut prioritizes.} This approach accounts for both the spatial extent of an object and the feature magnitude at individual points, allowing us to select the most salient objects and output them in descending order.
+More importantly, it introduces only a single hyperparameter.